-The talk of Greeces PV sector these days revolves around two issues: firstly, the new PV tenders that the government is set to publish in the coming months; and secondly, the growing deficit in the renewable energies fund that LAGIE, Greeces electricity market operator, uses to pay renewable power generators.
+The talk of Greece's PV sector these days revolves around two issues: First, the new PV tenders that the government is set to publish in the coming months; and second, the growing deficit in the renewable energies fund that LAGIE, Greece's electricity market operator, uses to pay renewable power generators.

 Greek solar PV associations told pv magazine that the ministry has made them aware of its effort to solve the deficit issue without taking further retroactive measures.
 The toolset to do so is still under consideration, however, the factors that influence LAGIEs fund are specific, limiting the choices to solve the issue, unless a brave reconfiguration of the electricity market is put forward.

 Reports in the Greek press say that the PV projects with the highest internal rates of return (IRRs) in the country are in Greece's islands that are not interconnected to the mainland's electricity system.

 “The argument that photovoltaic projects in the non-interconnected islands have high IRRs is a total myth,” Constantinos Faitatzoglou, a representative of the PV Energy Producers of Greece's non-interconnected islands told pv magazine.

 Last time Greece cut the PV tariffs retroactively – in 2014 – “the ministry did not publish any model, based on which it cut the FITs.
 Instead, it argued that the PV cuts aimed to level all project IRRs to 13.5%, which is a rational value due to the high financial costs Greece faced over the past five years.”